 Port

-A socket or connection on the controller card or motherboard.
-One or two ports may be on a motherboard (primary and secondary).
-You might need to add a controller card to generate a second port if your motherboard only has one port.
+A socket or connection on the controller card or motherboard, typically one or two ports, which may require a separate controller card for a second port if the motherboard only has one.

 Pre-fetch